ecrichlow/IoGInfrastructure-iOS/README.md

 * IoGDataObjectManager

 This is the class that handles business object class inflation.
 It takes JSON data usually returned from a back-end call and parses it into a class defined for a specific business object.

+* IoGDataObject

+This is the class that clients subclass to create customized business data objects with only the specific properties relevant to the business object.

 * IoGRetryManager